AstunTechnology/iso19139.gemini22/README.md

-# GEMINI 2.2 schema plugin for GeoNetwork 3.8.x and 3.10x alongside GEMINI 2.3
+# GEMINI 2.2 schema plugin for GeoNetwork 4.2.x

-This is the GEMINI 2.2 schema plugin for GeoNetwork 3.12.x, where GEMINI 2.3 is also installed.
+This is the GEMINI 2.2 schema plugin for GeoNetwork 4.2.x.
 Switch to the appropriate branch in this repository for versions that work with earlier versions of GeoNetwork.

 ### GeoNetwork version to use with this plugin

-Use GeoNetwork 3.12.x.
+Use GeoNetwork 4.2.x.

 **This will not work in earlier or later versions of the software.**

-## Installing the plugin in GeoNetwork 3.12.x
+## Installing the plugin in GeoNetwork 4.2.x

 ### Adding to an existing installation

-* Download or clone this repository, ensuring you choose the correct branch (3.12.x).
+* Download or clone this repository, ensuring you choose the correct branch (4.2.x).
 * Copy `src/main/plugin/iso19139.gemini22` to `INSTALL_DIR/geonetwork/WEB_INF/data/config/schema_plugins/iso19139.gemini22` in your installation.
 * Copy `target/schema-iso19139.gemini22-3.12-SNAPSHOT.jar` to `INSTALL_DIR/geonetwork/WEB_INF/lib`
 * Restart GeoNetwork
 * Check that the schema is registered by visiting Admin Console -> Metadata and Templates -> Standards in GeoNetwork.
 If you do not see iso19139.gemini22 then it is not correctly deployed.
 Check your GeoNetwork log files for errors.
 * Adding the plugin to the source code prior to compiling GeoNetwork

 ### The best approach is to add the plugin as a submodule.
-Use https://github.com/geonetwork/core-geonetwork/blob/3.12.x/add-schema.sh for automatic deployment:
+Use https://github.com/geonetwork/core-geonetwork/blob/4.2.x/add-schema.sh for automatic deployment:

 ```
-.\add-schema.sh iso19139.gemini22 http://github.com/metadata101/iso19139.gemini22 3.12.x
+.\add-schema.sh iso19139.gemini22 http://github.com/metadata101/iso19139.gemini22 4.2.x
 ```

 #### Building the application